DispatchMe/slate/source/work_order_migration/index.html.md

 start_time | `string` | ISO8601 timestamp
 end_time | `string` | ISO8601 timestamp

-## Service Provider Entity <a name="service-provider-schema"></a>
+## Organization Entity <a name="organization-schema"></a>

-We will attempt to look up the service provider in our system using, in order:
+We will attempt to look up the organization in our system using, in order:

 * `id` (Dispatch's ID)
-* `external_ids` (your system's IDs)
+* `external_id` (your system's ID)
 * name + address + email + phone number

-If we find the service provider, we will use the record we already have, since they may have already logged into Dispatch and be managing their jobs and we don't want to create another account for them.
+If we find the organization, we will use the record we already have, since they may have already logged into Dispatch and be managing their jobs and we don't want to create another account for them.
 If we don't find the record, we will create a new one with the data you provide.

-Note that if you are sure that the service provider already exists in Dispatch, you **only** need to provide either the `id` or `external_ids` fields.
+Note that if you are sure that the organization already exists in Dispatch, you **only** need to provide either the `id` or `external_id` fields.
 However, we recommend that you provide all data to avoid any errors.

 attribute | type | notes
 --------- | ---- | -----
-name | `string` | Name of the provider. address | `Location` |
+name | `string` | Name of the organization. address | `Location` |
-email | `string` | Email address for the service provider's office phone_number | `string` | Phone number in [RFC3966 format](https://www.ietf.org/rfc/rfc3966.txt)
+email | `string` | Email address for the organization's office phone_number | `string` | Phone number in [RFC3966 format](https://www.ietf.org/rfc/rfc3966.txt)
-external_ids | `array<string>` | ID(s) for the service provider in your system. [external ids](#external-ids)
+external_id | `string` | ID for the organization in your system. [external ids](#external-ids)
-id | `int` | ID for the service provider in Dispatch.
+id | `int` | ID for the organization in Dispatch.
 Provide if you know it, otherwise omit.

 ## Contact Entity <a name="contact-schema"></a>

-A contact is any person who the service provider may need to get in touch with over the lifecycle of the work order.
+A contact is any person who the organization may need to get in touch with over the lifecycle of the work order.

 attribute | type | notes
 --------- | ---- | -----